 - 1 Tbsp avocado oil or other vegetable oil

 - 1 medium yellow onion diced

-- 16 ounces portobello mushrooms ground in food processor using pulse setting
+- 16 ounces portobello mushrooms finely chopped

 - 1 red bell pepper diced